seldonian-framework/Tutorials/_tutorials/science_GPA_tutorial.md

 <ul>
 <li> The Seldonian Toolkit currently only supports quasi-Seldonian algorithms, so we will not recreate the curves labeled "Seldonian classification" by Thomas et al. (2019) in their Figure 3.</li>
 <li> Version 0.2.0 of Fairlearn, the version used by Thomas et al. and the first publicly released version, is not compatible with Python 3.8, the minimum version of Python supported by the Seldonian Toolkit.
 Instead, we used the most recent stable version of Fairlearn (0.7.0) to run the code in this tutorial.
 The Fairlearn API has evolved considerably since 0.2.0, and it now supports more of the fairness constraints considered by Thomas et al. (2019). </li>
 <li> In candidate selection, we used gradient descent with a logistic regression model, whereas Thomas et al. (2019) used black box optimization with a linear classifier model to find the candidate solution.
-This may change how much data it takes for the performance and solution rate of the quasi-Seldonian models to achieve the optimum values, but the overall trends should not be affected.  </li>
+This may change how much data it takes for the performance and solution rate of the quasi-Seldonian models to achieve the optimal values, but the overall trends should not be affected.  </li>
 <li> We used 50 trials per data fraction in our experiments, compared to Thomas et al. (2019) who used 250 trials per data fraction.
 This only has the effect of increasing our uncertainty ranges compared to theirs.
 The overall trends are not affected. </li>
 </ul>
-For all of these reasons, we seek to reproduce the general trends found by Thomas et al. (2019) rather than identical results.
+For all of these reasons, we seek to reproduce the general trends found by Thomas et al. (2019) rather than the identical results.
 </p>

 <h3>Outline</h3>